costr/recipes/tips/cooking-turkey.md

 7. Remove the turkey and quickly, to not toast your fingers, cover the breast with the foil from step 3
 8. Lower the oven temperature to 350F
 9. Put the turkey back in the oven and cook until 161F
+10. A 14lb turkey should take about an additional 1.5 hours to reach 161F
-10. Remove and let rest, covered, for 15 minutes
+11. Remove and let rest, covered, for 15 minutes